Eveeifyeve/Dotfiles/README.md

 A Configuration for Each Distro/OS

 # Features
-- MacOS Nix and NixOs config
+- Rust & Node Flake Templates to get you started
-- Neovim config
+- Editor Configurations for VsCode and Nvim